 • Yes, but they are limited to another beach area to the south along Ordnance Ave. only.

-Can I park on the street in a residential area of Turkey Point?
+Can I park on the street in a resident area of Turkey Point?

-• On-street parking in the residential areas of Turkey Point is prohibited and strictly enforced.
+• On-street parking in the resident areas of Turkey Point is prohibited and strictly enforced.
 The fine for parking in a prohibited area is $100.

 Long Point